josephhchoi/data-portfolio/README.md

-# Data Portfolio
+# Data Analyst Portfolio

 ## Introduction:
 I am a data analyst who specializes in managing data, building models, automating processes, and designing both dashboards and paginated reports.
 The data field is a vast and ever-evolving field.
-Driven by my desire to excel in my industry, I aim to use this platform to learn and stay current with the latest trends by putting together a portfolio to showcase my data science projects to everyone.
+Driven by my desire to excel in my industry, I aim to use this platform to learn and stay current with the latest trends by putting together a portfolio to showcase my data analytics and data science projects to everyone.
 Excited for what’s to come and looking forward to tackling various data-related challenges through my projects.

 ## Education and Training:
 **Bellevue University** <br>